 31. In 2012, Amazon bought Kiva Systems for $775 million.

 Not all of Amazon’s workforce is human.
 In fact, this company commits to robotisation of their workforce so much that they’ve bought Kiva Systems (renowned robot makers) for an incredible $775 million.
 Amazon efficiency statistics show that these systems allowed Amazon to fairly quickly and efficiently robotise their warehouses.
 Although the price sounded incredible at the time, it has paid off relatively quickly.

 32. Amazon once lost $5.7 million because the website was down for just 49 minutes.

 To show how monumental this company actually is, we will mention that it once lost $5.7 million simply because the website was down for about 49 minutes.
 Of course, if such a thing were to happen nowadays, the losses would be even bigger.

-In 2021, Amazon seems to be one of the world’s leading conglomerates.
+In 2022, Amazon is one of the world’s leading conglomerates.
 For a while now, it’s been the biggest name in the ecommerce industry, but it has recently demonstrated that it can also be competitive in the entertainment industry.
 The Amazon market share seems to be growing every year, and Amazon sales statistics sound impressive with every new report.
 As for the inventory of Amazon, the company seems impressive in both software and hardware categories.

 How many active users does Amazon have?

-The number of active Amazon users is an incredible 197 million a month.
+The number of active Amazon users is an incredible 214 million a month, just in the US.
 This is the population larger than that of countries like Russia, Mexico or Japan.
 If there was a country composed of all Amazon monthly users, it would be the eighth most populous place on Earth.